pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 #### Carthage

-Add to your Cartfile:
+Add to Cartfile:

 ```
 `github "pubnub/swift" ~> 10.0.1
 `
 ```

-Run `carthage update --use-xcframeworks`, then add `PubNub.xcframework` to Frameworks, Libraries, and Embedded Content.
+Run `carthage update --use-xcframeworks` and add `PubNub.xcframework` to Frameworks, Libraries, and Embedded Content.

+You can integrate the PubNub Swift SDK into any Swift application:

 #### Swift Package Manager

-Add PubNub as a dependency to Package.swift:
+Add to Package.swift:

 ```
 `dependencies: [